sebastienrichoz/AMT-App-01/README.md

 ## How to run the web app
 - Clone this repo
-- Open your terminal and browse at the root of the folder (same level as ´docker-compose.yml´ file)
+- Open your terminal and browse at the root of the folder (same level as the ´docker-compose.yml´ file)
 - Run the following command `docker-compose up`
-- Open your browser and access this url `http://localhost:8080/App1/` or `http://192.168.99.100:8080/App1/` depending your system
+- Open your browser and access this url `http://localhost:8080/App1/` or `http://192.168.99.100:8080/App1/` depending on your system
 - Magic happens !